OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2018.md

 ---

 ## Afterlife & Soul Topics

 - A deceased individual, **Chloe**, communicated from **5D**, expressing regret over jealousy and not being a better friend to Laura.
 - It was difficult for Chloe to channel energy due to this weakened connection.
 - Art was described as both her shield and her undoing.
 - Chloe's purpose in contacting was to express unresolved feelings before saying goodbye.
+- Her connection to Laura had weakened over the years due to her withdrawal from reality and immersion in art.

 ---

 ## Cosmic Structure & Densities